mphaxise/drive_file_viewer/README.md

 - **Concise Output**: All summaries are limited to a maximum of 25 words for quick scanning
 - **Error Handling**: Graceful fallbacks when summarization fails or when files cannot be accessed
 - **High-Performance Caching**: Summaries are cached on the server for instant reuse in CSV exports
+- **Complete Subfolder Support**: CSV exports include all files from both the root folder and all subfolders

 ### Requirements